 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors, and corporate officers, including the Company's Chief Executive Officer, President & Chief Operating Officer and Chief Financial Officer.

-Remuneration attributed to key management personnel for the years ended December 31, 2024 and 2023 can be summarized as follows:
+Remuneration attributed to key management personnel for the three month periods ended March 31, 2025 and 2024 can be summarized as follows: